Supporting the future of UK, and global, nutritional science

 To help in part address these challenges, the Society have recently partnered with Association for Nutrition to test a support programme for graduates and early career researchers.
 The project, under the auspices of the Society’s Honorary Officer for Training and Education, Penny Hunking, is being led by Anna Wheeler (from Anna Wheeler Nutrition Ltd) and Dr Danielle McCarthy (from Live It Up Ventures Ltd), who have over 30 years of experience between them in various different nutrition roles.
 Their remit is to deliver a pilot programme specifically designed to boost the professional development and career opportunities of Nutritionists.
 This project is designed to support recent graduates and early career researchers to understand the different career opportunities and routes available to them, how best to achieve their goals, and how to develop their professional skills.
 The project was launched to student members at the Society’s annual Student Conference in September, which enabled initial engagement with some of the overall target group.
 During the scoping phase, a series of focus groups and employer interviews were conducted, as well as an online survey, to identify the needs of the target group.
 This has fed into the design of the project activities.
 The project will cover career coaching and readiness for the job market (defined as understanding roles available, potential career paths and where to look for jobs) as the clear priorities.

-The second, and main, phase of the project is now ready to be launched.
+The second, and main, phase of the project had been launched.
 Activities in this phase will include Tailored Nutrition Career and Networking events, 1:1 and small group coaching sessions.
 This will result in a series of factsheets and blogs with tips, learnings and ideas uncovered at the events and through the project activities.
-The first activity will be 1:1 careers coaching and CV review sessions which are being held at Food Matters Live, London ExCel, on Wednesday 22 November.
-These sessions will be free to attend for all Nutrition Society members within 2 years of graduation (and Registered Associate Nutritionists in their first year of UKVRN registration).
-Please contact Dr Danielle McCarthy to book your session.
-Places are limited and are expected to fill up fast, so please do not delay in registering your interest.
+The first activity was 1:1 careers coaching and CV review sessions which were held at Food Matters Live 2017.

 There will be project updates in future Society newsletters.
 You can also follow the project on social media to hear the latest information and insights @NutritionSoc @NutritionAB @McCarthy_Dr @AfN_UK_